Get engagement insights delivered to your inbox

 Take a peek under the hood of your peers’ recognition programs to see how yours compares

-Tracking your progress is key to running an effective and efficient employee recognition program.
+Tracking your progress is key to running an effective and efficient employee recognition program — and understanding what to measure matters.
 Many HR platforms have built-in reporting functionality to show key performance indicators (KPIs) at a glance.
 Dashboards like the one below show budget utilization, monthly active users, activation rates, and benchmarks in real time.
 These dashboards can be made visible to any leader, and they can be exported to combine with other organizational reports.

 But before you geek out on dashboarding, your company should establish KPIs that reflect the goals of your recognition program.
 Here are a few examples.